-As you work with The Man and the Fox in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.
+As you work with Neem the Half-Boy in the ways suggested in this guide, there will be opportunities for your students to ask their families about similar folktales with which they are familiar.

-1. Tell students that their family members probably know many stories about clever foxes and other animals like the ones they are studying in class with you.
+1. Tell students that their family members probably know many stories like the one they are studying in class with you.
 Tell them that you would like them to find out about some of those stories by interviewing their family members, especially parents, grandparents, aunts, uncles, and other adults that may have heard folktales or teaching stories when they were children.
 Say something like this:

-When the fox learned that he had been tricked by the man and was trapped in a net, he was able to think of a clever way to escape.
+Once Neem the Half-Boy and the dragon came to a good agreement, everyone was happy.
 All of you probably know someone in your family or in your neighborhood who knows traditional Afghan folktales or teaching stories.
-Let's investigate and see if we can get a few people to remember some of the stories they learned when they were children or that they heard at some other time in their lives.
+Let's investigate and see if we can get a few people to remember some of the stories they learned when they were children or that they heard at some other time in their lives where two or more characters solve a problem together.